pabloboo/mynotes/README.md

 # Creating New Notes

 Usually in mobile applications you don’t have a save button, all new changes are saved automatically.

+# Displaying Notes in Notes View

+We have changed the way to create the StreamController so it listens to all changes.

+We delete the dispose function so we don’t loose state of the notes doing hot reload.

+We provided a ListView for displaying the notes with maximum 1 line of text displayed.